 Time Management: Managing one’s own time and the time of others.

 - Sheet Metal Assembler

-There were about 138,900 jobs for Sheet Metal Worker in 2016 (in the United States).
+In the United States, there were 138,900 jobs for Sheet Metal Worker in 2016.
 New jobs are being produced at a rate of 8.6% which is above the national average.
 The Bureau of Labor Statistics predicts 12,000 new jobs for Sheet Metal Worker by 2026.
-Due to new job openings and attrition, there will be an average of 16,200 job openings in this field each year.
+The BLS estimates 16,200 yearly job openings in this field.